cnesbit1/startup/README.md

 - Restricts Application Functionality based upon Authentication: Access to protected features like updating user profiles, submitting ideas, or voting is restricted to authenticated users.
 This is enforced through token-based authentication, where a valid session token must be included in API requests.
 Without proper authentication, users are denied access to these features, ensuring secure operation of the application.

+## WebSocket Deliverable

+All of these requirements have been completed.

+- Backend Listens for WebSocket Connection: Hi

+- Frontend Makes WebSocket Connection: Hi

+- Data Sent Over WebSocket Connection: Hi

+- WebSocket Data Displayed: Hi